Toufeeq1/Toufeeq1/README.md

 # About Me

 I'm from the beautiful country of South Africa.
-I have completed my software development course at CodeSpace Academy, and so far I have done two internships at wondeful companies where I have worked on both front and backend and I have definity learn't from these opportunities.
+I have completed my software development course at CodeSpace Academy, and so far I have done two internships at wondeful companies where I have worked on both front and backend and I have definity learnt many things from these opportunities.

 ## What Drives Me